Baker cystPopliteal cyst; Bulge-knee

 Deep vein thrombosis (DVT) is a condition that occurs when a blood clot forms in a vein deep inside a part of the body.
 It mainly affects the large ...

 During a physical exam, the health care provider will look for a soft lump in the back of the knee.
 If the cyst is small, comparing the affected knee to the normal knee can be helpful.
 There may be a decrease in range of motion caused by pain or by the size of the cyst.
 In some cases, there will be catching, locking, pain, or other signs and symptoms of a meniscal tear.

 Shining a light through the cyst (transillumination) can show that the growth is fluid filled.

-Often no treatment is needed.
-The health care provider can watch the cyst over time.
+Often, no treatment is needed.
+The provider can watch the cyst over time.

-A Baker's cyst will not cause any long-term harm, but it can be annoying and painful.
-The symptoms of Baker's cysts usually come and go.
+A Baker cyst will not cause any long-term harm, but it can be annoying and painful.
+The symptoms of Baker cysts often come and go.

 Long-term disability is rare.
 Most people improve with time or arthroscopic surgery.